© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman fort NE of Buckton is a scheduled monument protected by Historic England under reference 1003593.
 View the official record →

-Roman fort north-east of Buckton is a military installation of the Roman period located in Herefordshire.
+The Roman fort north-east of Buckton is a fortified military installation dating to the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003593.

 Roman fort NE of Buckton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003593.